Formerly Otus asio

 accepts him, she moves close and they touch bills and preen each other.
 Pairs mate for

 life but will accept a new mate if the previous mate disappears.
-Gray and red colour
+Grey and red colour

 phases will mate together.